-Use open access data and collaborative methods to discover compounds that could lead to new medicines for mycetoma
+Use open data and collaborative methods to discover molecules that could lead to new medicines for mycetoma

 current phase of drug development

 The Mycetoma Open Source project (MycetOS) uses an ‘open source pharma’ approach to discover new treatments targeting M. mycetomatis, the predominant causative agent of fungal mycetoma (eumycetoma).

 Using this radically open approach, MycetOS aims to identify potential new treatments in a transparent and inclusive way.